danielvarab/uniparse/README.md

 with `w.p.` and `n.p.` denoting 'with punctuation', 'no punctuation'.
 No punctuation follows the rule of excluding modifier tokens consisting entirely of unicode punctuation characters; this definition is standard in current research.

-*Note that currently these models must be trained, but we actively working on providing downloadable pretrained parameters.*
+*Note that these models must be trained.
+We are actively working on providing downloadable pretrained models.*

 ### PTB split